 There is a referendum drive to stop the $2 billion tunnel project.
-Lets hope this terrible Japan tragedy makes the pro tunnel people THINK.
-This will be nothing more than a culvert to carry the water faster if a tsunami hits.
+Let’s hope this terrible Japan tragedy makes the pro-tunnel people THINK.
+If a tsunami hits, this will be nothing more than a culvert to carry the water faster.

 No one knows when an earthquake may hit.
-If the viaduct fails it will kill some people.
+If the viaduct fails, it will kill some people.
 We all know that.
-But if I had a choice of being sandwiched between the levels or thrown off or smashed below I would choose it in a heartbeat over being in the giant water culvert a/k/a tunnel.
-Why not knock the viaduct down and don’t build the tunnel.
+But if I had a choice of being sandwiched between the levels or thrown off or smashed below, I would choose it in a heartbeat over being in the giant water culvert a/k/a tunnel.
+Why not knock the viaduct down and don’t build the tunnel?
 See if the world ends.
 See if everyone quits going to work.
-You cant get downtown in the tunnel anyway.
+You can’t get downtown in the tunnel anyway.
 Anything beats a $2 billion dollar tunnel.
-They will charge tolls but like the bus changes they spent millions on they may find that people don’t use it.
+They will charge tolls but like the bus changes, they spent millions on it to only fine that people don’t use it.

 Update: The Viaduct was built and is going strong.
 It took 4 years to build.
 You can read more about it here where Mayor Mike McGinn emailed me.